kbc-6723/es-da/README.md

-# Time Matter in Using Data Augmentation for Vision-Based Reinforcement Learning
+# Efficient Scheduling of Data Augmentation for Deep Reinforcment Learning (Neurips 2022)

 We modified the Procgen (https://github.com/openai/procgen) to verify each generalization about change of backgrounds and levels.